 The program fee for the PEMBA is $76,000 (U.S.).

 - Local transportation to and from classes and special events during residence periods

-- Breakfasts, lunches and most dinners
+- Breakfasts, lunches and some dinners

 The program fee does not include:

 - Laptop computer (if needed, you can purchase a laptop at a discount through the UT Computer Store)

 - Airfare to and from residence periods

 - Lodging during residence periods

 - Three equal payments of $25,000 due at the beginning of each semester

 Tuition may also be paid in a lump sum at the start of the first semester.